 Let’s say you’ve decided not to go the freeroll route, we’ve deemed it a possibility but, I think most will concur it’s not the easiest route to becoming a successful cash earning poker player.
 That leaves us with the question, how much money should you start that bankroll with?

-If you’re not the guy that can afford to make that $2000 deposit, but can deposit $100, you’re still doubling up; you’re just doubling up on a shorter stack.
+If you’re not the guy that can afford to make that $2000 deposit, but can deposit $100, you’re still doubling up, you’re just doubling up on a shorter stack.
 The point here is that to best build a poker bankroll, you want to take advantage of the deposit bonus to the fullest of your ability, without depositing the rent money of course, always only deposit what you can comfortably afford.

 Let’s look at the games you should be playing in comparison to your bankroll.